 Student Computing Device Guide

-WSU students may wish to purchase a personal computing device to assist them during their higher education experience.
+WSU students may wish to use or purchase a personal computing device to assist them during their higher education experience.
 There are many types of devices and technologies to choose from.
-It is important to understand the capabilities and limitations of a computing device before making a purchase.
+It is important to understand the capabilities and limitations of a computing device before investing in it.

 An operating system (OS) is the main software that runs on a computing device.
 Some OS's are more functional than others.
 Operating systems are traditionally separated into two categories: Desktop and Mobile.